 Craving Childhood Comfort Foods?
 Here Are the Healthier Versions to Try Today

-My story of childhood is not all that different from other Gen-X-ers: I was a latchkey kid, and my single working mom expected my brother and me to manage a lot for ourselves.
+I was a latchkey kid, and my single working mom expected my brother and me to manage a lot for ourselves.
 Packaged snacks and heated-up frozen food eaten in front of the TV were very common in our house.
 Even though I’ve been eating healthy for eons and I make my living largely by developing healthy recipes for magazines, I can still taste those mini quiches and pigs in blankets I loved snacking on after a long day at school.

 If you find yourself craving those foods right now as we experience the COVID-19 pandemic, you’re not alone.
 “We tend to want those foods because we’re in a stress response, and we want something that’s going to turn off the pain,” says clinical psychologist Dr. Sandra Scheinbaum, founder and CEO of the Functional Medicine Coaching Academy.
 “We associate it with immediate pleasure.
 It allows you to divert your attention.
 If you’re scared or anxious or in pain, you’re experiencing that as a physical sensation.
 Maybe it feels like your brain is on overload, or you feel muscle tightness.
 It’s almost a reflex to reach for those foods; you know certain tastes are going to be instantly pleasing.”

 You already know eating those foods isn’t a great idea in everyday life — but that’s even more true right now.
 “Sugar weakens the immune system,” Dr. Scheinbaum says, noting that aside from sweet foods, other favorites like pizza and pasta that are heavy in refined carbohydrates turn to sugar in your system.
 Avoiding sugar and carby foods is essential because “we want to be the worst possible host for the virus,” she says.